-More than 100 years ago, Albert Einstein explained gravity with the theory of general relativity.
-Till today the theory of relativity is used for example for the satellite navigation system GPS.
-Einstein's theory has postulated unbelievable objects: Black Holes.
-Their gravity is so strong that not even light is able to escape.
-If something falls in a Black Hole, it will never leave it again.
-Later, observations with telescopes confirmed that Black Holes are reality.
+More than 100 years ago, Albert Einstein explained gravity to us with the general theory of relativity.
+Even today, the theory of relativity is still used, for example for the satellite navigation system GPS.
+Einstein's theory predicted incredible objects: black holes whose gravity is so strong that not even light can escape them.
+Something that has fallen into a black hole never comes out again.
+Observations with telescopes later confirmed that black holes are real.

-Till today, gravity still holds a lot of unsolved mysteries for scientists.
-Einstein's theory of relativity does not match the quantum mechanics well.
-Hence, alternative theories of gravity are under investigation.
-In many of these theories a higher dimensional world is assumed.
-Furthermore, most alternative theories are very complex.
-Thus, only numerical models can be generated.
-The study of Black Holes in these theories helps to understand gravity.
+Gravitation still poses many unsolved riddles for us today.
+Einstein's theory of relativity does not quite fit with quantum mechanics.
+For this reason, alternative theories of gravity are also being researched; many of these theories even assume a higher-dimensional world.
+Most alternative theories are complicated, so that only numerical models can be created.
+The study of black holes in these theories helps us to better understand gravity.

-If you are interested in a thesis in this or a similar area, contact , , , or .
+If you are interested in writing a thesis in this or a similar field, please contact , Dr. , or .